IMBalENce/PiKey/README.md

 # PiKey
 A customisable physical shortcut key based on Raspberry Pi Pico.
 I designed this to make it easier to mute/unmute microphone for my kids during home-schooling on Zoom, so that I don't have to keep alert for teacher's cue to unmute.

 It's not the most cost-effecitive design, nor the smallest form factor that I can make.
 But it's all I have on hand during the 6th lock down in Melbourne.
 I need it for the class this weekend.
-I hope this can help the other parents with the same the headache.
+I hope this can help the other parents with the same headache.

 ## What you need:
 (I purchased most of my parts from core-electronics but can be sourced from elsewhere)